dsgriffin/opensea-sales-twitter-bot/README.md

 - [Twitter Developer Account](https://developer.twitter.com/en/apply-for-access)

-- Heroku Account (Free Tier is fine)
+- Heroku Account

 ## Setup

-Once you have been granted access to a Twitter Developer Account, created a project there + created an account on Heroku
+Once you have been granted access to a Twitter Developer Account, created a project there (make sure it has both read/write ticked) + created an account on Heroku

 - Clone/Fork/Copy this project to your local public/private git repo